Imagine starting each morning, not with a carefully pressed cup of your favorite Arabica blend, but a piping hot mug of cacao.

 These allow serotonin and other neurotransmitters to circulate in the brain, as well as phenylethylamine, the chemical we produce when we fall in love.

-Cacao is even being explored as an alternative to both euphoria-inducing party drugs and antidepressants.
-This is because synthetic drugs—including antidepressants—weaken or block the body’s neural pathways, creating dependence.
+Cacao is even being explored as an alternative to both euphoria-inducing party drugs and antidepressants, since it doesn’t weaken or block the body’s neural pathways or lead to dependence.

 Alternatively, cacao strengthens these neural pathways, encouraging the body to produce chemicals like serotonin itself.